nanoporetech/rerio/README.rst

 Output(s)
 ------

-- FASTQ or FASTA files - according to the basecalling model implemented
+- FASTQ files - these are the common output by most basecalling models, when implemented by Guppy executable
 - .hdf5 files - modified basecalling models may produce tabulated data as .hdf5 formats

 Dependencies